drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 #### Reproducibility and linearity

-Reproducibility for CCD spectrometry in a practical sense depends on linearity and specifically, linear response independent of line shape.
-This is a significant challenge to electrical design as will be explained.
-Absent this kind of linearity, both normalized and relative peak heights become sensitive to exposure time or light intensity and the dependence can be non-monotonic.
+Reproducibility for a CCD spectrometer in a practical sense depends on linearity.
+This is a significant challenge to electrical design, as will be explained.
+Absent linearity, both normalized and relative peak heights become sensitive to exposure time or light intensity and the dependence can be non-monotonic.

 We include test results [(here)](##on-linearity-and-reproducibility-in-ccd-spectrometers-with-data) for both the present design and a popular commercial instrument.
 These are recorded in essentially side-by-side measurements.
 The intent is to illustrate what linearity should look like and why it is important for reproducibility.